ethereum/consensus-specs/specs/sharding/p2p-phase1.md

 #### Shard blobs: `shard_blob_{shard}`

 Shard block data, in the form of a `SignedShardBlob` is published to the `shard_blob_{shard}` subnets.

-The [DAS networking specification](./das-p2p.md#horizontal-subnets) outlines an extension of the regular behavior on this topic.

 The following validations MUST pass before forwarding the `signed_blob` (with inner `blob`) on the horizontal subnet or creating samples for it.
 - _[REJECT]_ `blob.shard` MUST match the topic `{shard}` parameter.
 (And thus within valid shard index range)